Silverasdf/sonificationproject2023/README.md

 All of these files are modifications of my other repo: <https://github.com/Silverasdf/blurimageproject2023>
 That is, except for:
 humantest.py - This program is a tool for a human subject test.
 There are 3 tests provided.
 Output is a .csv file.
+This puts all wav files to test in a results folder, rather than playing them within Python.
+This is because pyaudio can be difficult to set up, depending on the OS you decide to use.

 ## sonify